AdeebaRafi/Learning-privacy-and-security-llms/README.md

 Now, here are 4 simple real-life examples where this can happen:

-# 1. Memorized Private Data
+# 1. Memorized Private Data:

 Example:
 An LLM was trained on old web data that included leaked emails.